Sean Bowers

 Sean Patrick Bowers (born August 12, 1968) is an American former professional soccer player who played as a defender.
-He is the current general manager for the San Diego Sockers of the Major Arena Soccer League (MASL).

-Bowers spent most of his career playing indoor soccer, earning the 1992 National Professional Soccer League Rookie of the Year, four-time Defender of the Year and a six-time first team All Star in four different indoor leagues.
-He also played four seasons with the Kansas City Wizards of Major League Soccer (MLS).
+He had a long career primarily in indoor soccer, where he was named the 1992 NPSL Rookie of the Year, won four Defender of the Year awards across multiple leagues, and was a six-time first-team All-Star in four different indoor circuits.
+He also appeared in four seasons of Major League Soccer with the Kansas City Wizards.

+Bowers represented the United States men's national futsal team from 1995 to 2004, earning a national record 36 caps and five goals.
+As captain from 1998 onward, he led the team to CONCACAF Futsal Championship titles in 1996 and 2004, competed in the 1996 and 2004 FIFA Futsal World Championships, and helped the United States finish third at the 1998 Futsal Mundialito.

+Following his retirement in 2010, Bowers coached at the collegiate and semi-professional levels, including as head coach of the women's soccer programs at California Baptist University (2006) and Miramar College (2007–present), and as head coach of the San Diego SeaLions (2006–2008).
+He also served as interim head coach of the Baltimore Blast during their 2002–03 MISL championship season.

+Bowers is the current president of the San Diego Sockers of the Major Arena Soccer League (MASL) and executive vice president of sports management at Frontwave Arena.

 High school and college

 Bowers grew up in San Diego, California, where he played his youth soccer with the San Diego Nomads.
 He also played goalkeeper at Mira Mesa High School where he was two-time All City.
 Following high school, he attended Miramar College for two years before finishing college at Quincy University in Quincy, Illinois.
 He played soccer at both Miramar and Quincy.
 In 1990, Bowers led Quincy in scoring, being named the team MVP.
 He graduated in 1991 with a bachelor's degree in political science.